Harvard-IACS/2024-AC215/schedule.md

 ### Setup & Installation

-Refer to the [setup and installtion document](https://docs.google.com/document/d/1ixys_vzy5msA1oqRc3-YDKxt-nhSSSv3at1z0qQk8-I/edit?usp=sharing) for a full list of softwares and tools we will be using in this class
+Refer to the [setup and installation document](https://docs.google.com/document/d/1ixys_vzy5msA1oqRc3-YDKxt-nhSSSv3at1z0qQk8-I/edit?usp=sharing) for a full list of softwares and tools we will be using in this class

 ### Policy on Usage of Publicly Available Class Material